 - 1. An ADI must convert all references in the BCBS Standard to Euros to Australian dollars by multiplying by a factor of 1.5. - 2.
-An ADI should only complete templates and tables that are mandatory for global systemically important banks (G-SIBs) if required by APRA. - 3.
-'Multilateral development banks' include entities listed in paragraph 3(c) in Attachment B of Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk (APS 112) instead of the definition provided under the BCBS framework.
+An ADI should only complete templates and tables that are mandatory for global systemically important banks (G-SIBs) or that are voluntary to complete if required by APRA. - 3.
+'Multilateral development banks' include entities listed in paragraph 3(c) in Attachment B of Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk (APS 112) instead of the definition provided under the BCBS Standard. - 4.
+Where the BCBS Standard refers to threshold deductions for items of disclosure, an ADI is required to disclose such items as full deductions in line with the requirements of Prudential Standard APS 111 Capital Adequacy: Measurement of Capital (APS 111).
+The full amount of the deductions must be disclosed as 'national specific regulatory adjustments'. - 5.
+When disclosing credit risk exposures, an ADI must also disclose the credit exposures of its overseas banking subsidiary that is prudentially regulated by a prescribed New Zealand authority as a separate asset class.5